LBHackney-IT/Data-Platform-Playbook/docs/playbook/getting-set-up/notebook-setup.md

 ## Notebook set up

 **Setting up the Local Files**
-1. Navigate to where you want the Data Platform Folder to be stored in `Windows Explorer`
+1. Navigate to where you want the Data Platform folder to be stored in `Windows Explorer`

 2. Open the Terminal in that area by entering `cmd` in the address bar in Windows Explorer